heyjva/support/src/cloud/remote-ui/remote-ui-enable.md

    - The first time you enable it, Home Assistant Cloud will have to generate and validate the certificate.
 This can take up to 60 seconds.
    - The link shown here is the link that you need to use when connecting remotely to your instance.

-4. This URL is only accessible if your local instance is connected to the remote UI server.
+4. This URL is only accessible if your local instance is connected to the Remote Access server.

    - By default, Home Assistant maintains a connection if remote connections are enabled.
    - When not connected, the remote URL will not be accessible.